KenT2/pipresents-gtk/README.md

  .
 Chrome web browser replaced by webkit browser engine . mplayer based audio player by MPV video player now plays audio

 GTK runs on a RPi5 or RPi4 under Bookworm with the Wayland DE.
-It will also run under Bookworm with the X11 DE.
-For both DE's there are currently some limitations listed in a later section.

-GTK will run on a RPi3 or earlier but only with the X11 desktop environment.

 To use GPIO on a RPi model 5 the GPIOZero I/O plugin must be used.
 This plugin will work with any model of RPi